By Melisa Fink ’14

-After landing competitive internships at both The Hartford Courant and Los Angeles Times while still a student at the University of Connecticut, David Ushery recognized his calling in the news business.
+After landing competitive internships at both The Hartford Courant and Los Angeles Times while studying journalism as an undergraduate at the University of Connecticut, David Ushery recognized his calling in the news business.

 Ushery is now an Emmy-award winning news anchor at one of the leading news stations in New York City, WNBC-TV News 4.